OUR MISSION STATEMENT

 If we cannot return them directly to their owner they will be placed in the lost property box which is situated by the school office.
 Items unclaimed at the end of the half term will be disposed of.

 The school meals service maintains a healthy eating policy.
-Lunches are cooked on the premises and the meals are served in a Family Service style in the School Hall.
+Lunches are cooked on the premises and the meals are served in a Family Service style for KS1 and counter service for KS2 children in the School Hall.
 Children are provided with a main course, dessert, fruit juice or water to drink plus bread is always available.
+KS2 children are given a choice from a meat option, vegetarian option or jacket potato with various fillings and salad bar.
 A menu is available at the School Office.

 From 1st September 2015, the governments Universal Infants School Meals initiative means all children in Foundation Stage 2, Year 1 and Year 2 are entitled to a free school meal.
 Please ask at the school office for more information.
 Children attending nursery for a full day can have a school meal at lunchtime but these are not included in the free meal initiative and need to be paid for by parents.
 Please see the school office for more information.